atthakasem/dockerized-laravel/README.md

 ## Installation

-Make sure to clone this project into a WSL directory for vastly improved performance.
-Then, inside with project directory:
+Make sure to **clone this project into a WSL directory** for vastly improved performance.
+Then, inside the project directory:

 - Build and spin up nginx and its dependent containers:
 `docker-compose up -d --build nginx`